 “Laboratory test results showed very high levels of vitamin E acetate in nearly all cannabis-containing samples analysed by the Wadsworth Center as part of this investigation.
 At least one vitamin E acetate containing vape product has been linked to each patient who submitted a product for testing”.

-Vitamin E acetate is a common food additive which is used in topical skin treatments and is not known to cause any harm when ingested.
-However it does have oil like properties, which means that when vaped it is likely to cause the kinds of respiratory symptoms that have been reported – shortness of breath, chest pains and coughing.
+Vitamin E acetate is a common food additive that is used in topical skin treatments and is not known to cause any harm when ingested.
+However, it does have oil-like properties, which means that when vaped it is likely to cause the kinds of respiratory symptoms that have been reported – shortness of breath, chest pains, and coughing.

-The Washington Post have reported that the FDA have stated that 'nothing unusual' has been found in the nicotine containing e-liquids that have been submitted to officials.
+The Washington Post has reported that the FDA has stated that "nothing unusual" has been found in the nicotine-containing e-liquids that have been submitted to officials.
 However this is not being reported by the media, and it seems the key information wasn’t relayed to the president before he made his somewhat awkward announcement this week.

 Deborah Arnott, chief executive of the health charity Action on Smoking and Health (ASH), has said,

 “In Britain, you can check on the Medicines and Healthcare Products Regulatory Agency (MHRA) website whether the product you’re using has been notified and can be legally sold.”

 Fortunately, here in the UK, our Public Health Experts have been quick to respond to these stories and allay any fears that vapers in the UK may have.
 Here is just a small selection of quotes from the last few days:

 Paul Aveyard, a professor of behavioral medicine at the University of Oxford, said:

 “These cases are worrying and need investigating but advice from all official bodies in the UK is that it is always preferable to vape than to smoke.
 These reports should not change that advice.”